gap-system/gap/DEVELOPING.md

 been rewritten in a major way on `master` which does not lend itself to backporting, but we still want to fix a bug in the old implementation for the release branch).
-In that case, you can create a pull request which directly targets the `stable-4.X` branch (GitHub allows selecting the target branch during creation of pull requests).
-In that case, it is usually a good idea to point out this fact and the reason in the PR description.
+In that case, you can create a pull request which directly targets the `stable-4.X` branch (the target branch can be selected on GitHub during the creation of pull requests).
+When making such a pull request, it's a good idea to point it out (and the reason) in the PR description.

 ## Code formatting